sdulal/volunteer-versus/README.md

 ## Making a contribution

 There's always something that can be done to help improve the app!
 Feel free to report an issue if something's up.
+No problem in doing a pull request, either.

 ## License